Free Dragon Crochet Pattern: Amigurumi Dragon

 Head and body: Pin the body to the head first and then sew the body to the head, adding more stuffing if needed.

 Arms: Pin the arms to the body in a forward facing angle (at about 45°).
-Sew the arms to the body and don’t add anymore stuffing.
+Sew the first arm to the body and check that you are happy with the placement before sewing the second arm on.
+Don’t add anymore stuffing.
 I placed the arms between R34 and R39 of the body.

 Legs: Turn the body upside down with the nose facing away from you.
 Pin the legs to the body as shown in the photo below.
-Sew the legs to the body and don’t add anymore stuffing.
+Sew the first leg to the body and check if you are happy with the placement before sewing on the second leg.
+Don’t add anymore stuffing.
 I placed the legs between R2 and R7 of the body.

 Tail: Pin the tail to the body making sure it is placed in the centre of the lower back.
 It also helps to sit up your toy to make sure the tail is not placed too low.
 Sew the tail to the body adding more stuffing if needed.
 I placed the tail between R6 and R24.